-The use of Botox for crows feet and upper facial wrinkles, such as the forehead worry lines has become increasingly common for addressing early stage creases.
-This female patient from Beverly Hills, Los Angeles is one such example.
-Although her crows feet and forehead lines were still minor, she felt dissatisfied with the appearance of these lines and sought treatment with Botox by Dr.U.
+The use of Botox for crows feet and upper facial wrinkles, such as the forehead worry lines, has become increasingly common for addressing early-stage creases.
+This female patient from Beverly Hills, Los Angeles, is one such example.
+Although her crow’s feet and forehead lines were still minor, she felt dissatisfied with the appearance of these lines and sought treatment with Botox by Dr.U.

 For this patient’s procedure, Dr. U applied Botox for crows feet to the orbicularis oculi muscles.
-He also injected the frontalis muscles which are responsible for raising the eyebrows and thus form worry lines on the forehead.
+He also injected the frontalis muscles responsible for raising the eyebrows and thus form worry lines on the forehead.

 Beverly Hills, Los Angeles Patient Before Her Treatment With Botox for Crows Feet

-Here are photos of the patient before her procedure with Dr. U. She was mainly concerned with the dynamic, mobile creases which appeared when she squinted, smiled or raised her brows.
+Here are photos of the patient before her procedure with Dr. U. She was mainly concerned with the dynamic, mobile creases which appeared when she squinted, smiled, or raised her brows.
 But also, she was unhappy with the development of static etched lines on the skin while at rest.
 Besides reducing the wrinkles, she also wanted to keep them from becoming larger and deeper.

 Does Botox Prevent Wrinkles From Getting Worse?